ludobar99/cybersecurityProject/README.md

 # Cybersecurity Project - 2021/2022

-The authors of this project are Massimo Marcon - *studentNumber* - and Ludovica Barozzi - 16851.
+The authors of this project are Massimo Marcon - 17110 - and Ludovica Barozzi - 16851.
 The project is a web application that allows users to send and receive emails.
 Starting from an unsecure implementation, several mechanisms were applied to improve its cybersecurity profile.